⏳12 minute read

 Template Hold Letter

-You can use our free template below to generate a hold request in a PDF format, this is automatically emailed to you.
+You can use our free hold letter generator to personalise a hold request in a PDF format, this is then automatically emailed to you.
 The completed letter can then be printed & posted or emailed to your creditor(s), don't forget to save a copy.
 Please note that some creditors will accept electronic signatures by email & some may ask for your formal signature.
 The data you add to the form is not stored or used by Money Advice Hub or any 3rd party.